Some constructions of biharmonic maps and Chen's conjecture on biharmonic hypersurfaces: Biharmonic graphs and Chen's conjecture

 is trivial, i.e., $f$ is an affine function.
 According to our Theorem \ref{Conj}, Chen's conjecture for biharmonic hypersurfcaes is equivalent to claiming that for $m\ge 2$, any solution of the biharmonic graph equation

 is trivial, i.e., $\Delta f=0$.\\

 We know that Bernstein's conjecture is true for $m=2$ (Bernstein, 1915), $m=3$ (De Giorgi,1965), $m=4$ (Almgren, 1966), and $m\leq 7$ (J. Simons, 1968); however, it fails to be true for $m>7$ (Bombieri-De Giorgi-Giusti, 1969).
 We are not sure whether the similarity between the two conjectures implies that Chen's conjecture is more likely to be false.
-We do hope that the equivalent analytic formulation of Chen's conjecture for biharmonic hypersurfaces and its interesting link to Bernstein's conjecture will attract more work and especially more analytic study of the conjecture. \end{remark}
+We do hope that the equivalent analytic formulation of Chen's conjecture for biharmonic hypersurfaces and its interesting link to Bernstein's conjecture will attract more work and especially more analytic study of the conjecture. \end{remark} \ack{The author would like to thank the referees for some valuable suggestions.}